 - Analog remote control of the device must be activated by switching pin REMOTE (5) first.
 Only exception is pin REM-SB, which can be used independently - Before the hardware is connected that will control the analog interface, it shall be checked that it can't provide voltage to the pins higher than specified - Set value inputs, such as VSEL, CSEL, PSEL and RSEL (if R mode is activated), must not be left unconnected (i.e. floating) during analog remote control.
-In case any of the set values is not used for adjustment, it can be tied to a defined level or connected to pin VREF, so it gives 100%
+In case any of the set values is not used for adjustment, it can be tied to a defined level or connected to pin VREF (solder bridge or different), so it gives 100% - Switching between sink and source mode can only be done with the voltage level on pin VSEL.
+Also see example d) in 3.6.4.7.

-3.5.4.2 Acknowledging device alarms
+3.6.4.2 Acknowledging device alarms

-In case of a device alarm occurring during remote control via analog interface, the DC input will be switched off the same way as in digital remote control.
-The device would indicate an alarm (see "3.6.
-Alarms and monitoring") on the front with LED "Error" and also signal it on the analog interface.
+In case of a device alarm occurring during remote control via analog interface, the DC output will be switched off the same way as in digital remote control.
+The device would indicate an alarm (see "3.7 Alarms and monitoring") on the front with LED "Error" and also signal it on the analog interface.
 Which alarms are eventually signaled can be set up in the device configuration via remote control (commands or EA Power Control).

-The alarms MSP, OVP, OCP and OPP have to be acknowledged (also see 3.6).
-Acknowledgment is done with pin REM-SB switching the DC input off and on again, thats means a HIGH-LOW-HIGH edge (min.
+The alarms MSP, OVP, OCP and OPP have to be acknowledged (also see 3.7).
+Acknowledgment is done with pin REM-SB switching the DC output off and on again, thats means a HIGH-LOW-HIGH edge (min.
 50ms for LOW), given the default logical level is set for REM-SB.

-The same is required for PF and OT in case the related EA Power Control settings Other->DC input/output state after PF alarm or Other->DC input/output state after OT alarm are set to Off.
+The same is required for PF and OT in case the related EA Power Control settings Other -> DC input/output state after PF alarm or Other -> DC input/output state after OT alarm are set to Off.